 Let me share the story of Alice, a pretty 2-year-old child.
 Her parents were worried about her physical and mental development as Alice was not much active and was not doing things that a normal child does, like making gestures or laughing heartily.
 Alice’s parents tried to help her by providing toys and playing games with her, but the efforts were all in vain.
 Alice rarely made any eye-contact with other people and her parents were perplexed about the situation.
 Alice was suffering from Autism spectrum disorder.
+But the question is how to spot autism in the child.
 There are different opinions among doctors, parents, and experts about what causes autism and how best to treat it but every one of them agrees that early intervention helps in mitigating the symptoms and normalizing the lifestyle of an autistic child.

 How to spot autism in babies?